lifinance/contracts/docs/CBridgeFacet.md

 Some methods accept a `SwapData _swapData` parameter.

-Swapping is performed by a swap specific library that expects an array of calldata to can be run on variaous DEXs (i.e. Uniswap) to make one or multiple swaps before performing another action.
+Swapping is performed by a swap specific library that expects an array of calldata to can be run on various DEXs (i.e. Uniswap) to make one or multiple swaps before performing another action.

 The swap library can be found [here](../src/Libraries/LibSwap.sol).